Small claims - What is Small Claims Court?

 - The notice of claim is the form the claimant uses to make the claim

-- The defendant is the person who is being sued - the one the claim is made against
+- The defendant is the person who is being sued or the person at the CRT who was required to make a response - the one the claim is made against

 - The reply is the form the defendant uses to answer the notice of claim

-- Serving a document means getting it to another person in whatever way the law requires
+- Serving a document means giving it to another person in whatever way the law requires

-As you'd expect, the cases that come to small claims court, which is part of the Provincial Court of British Columbia, involve smaller amounts of money than in Supreme Court.
-The highest amount that the claimant can sue for is $25,000.
-This includes all claims listed on the notice of claim, no matter how many defendants there are, and it includes the value of any goods that the claimant is asking for.
+The cases that come to small claims court, which is part of the Provincial Court of British Columbia, involve smaller amounts of money than in the Supreme Court.
+The highest amount that the claimant can sue for is $35,000.
+Effective April 1, 2019, the Civil Resolution Tribunal has the jurisdiction to resolve certain accident claims up to $50,000.
+This includes all claims listed on the notice of claim or filed with the Notice of Civil Resolution Tribunal claim, no matter how many defendants there are, and it includes the value of any goods that the claimant is asking for.

 It does not include any interest or expenses that the claimant might be entitled to.
 The expenses that anyone can claim in small claims court are quite limited, and, in many cases, amount to no more than the filing fee and the cost of document service.

 There are some kinds of cases that cannot be handled in small claims court, no matter how little money is involved.
 The resolution of certain disputes between residential landlords and tenants, as well as libel and slander suits and cases involving the title to land, cannot be tried in small claims court.